FAQ

 The FSLA and state authorities require payroll records to be kept on file for certain periods of time.
 Document the recordkeeping laws that apply to you and how you will maintain confidentiality.

-Designate a payroll manager
+Designate a payroll processor

 Track employee time and attendance